-Using the calculation tool provided by the state, the Kingsburg Elementary Charter School District has calculated that it will receive \$4,514,942 in Supplemental and Concentration funding under the Local Control Funding Formula (LCFF).
-In addition, Kingsburg Elementary Charter School District will have a carryover amount of \$403,816.58 from the 2021-22 school year, for a total of \$4,918,758.58.
+Using the calculation tool provided by the state, the Kingsburg Elementary Charter School District has calculated that it will receive \$5,973,665 in Supplemental and Concentration funding under the Local Control Funding Formula (LCFF).
+In addition, Kingsburg Elementary Charter School District will have a carryover percent of 8.44%; thus, increasing our total improved services percentage to 34.50% for the 23-24 school year.
 The details of the required justifications for how the district is increasing and improving services for the unduplicated student groups are contained in the Goals, Actions & Services section of this plan.
 The contributing action titles are: